hesamjafarian/chess-ai/README.md

 # WIP: AI Chess
 Working on AI gamemode and debuging!

-The demonstration of the classdiagram of the work!
+The demonstration of the classdiagram of the chess game!
 ![snapshot1](snapshots/classDiagram.jpeg)